tytydraco/yessleep/out/The_Black_Sedan_Man.md

 When I woke up, we were in New York.
 I was surprised we hadn’t stopped to recharge in Pennsylvania, but we needed to find a charging station soon.
 I glanced in the mirror and saw the same black sedan still behind us.
 My anxiety spiked, but I convinced myself it was just a coincidence.

 Jason suggested we find a hotel with a charging station since he was exhausted and I couldn’t drive due to my medication.
 We found one in Massachusetts.
 After a quick stop at a gas station for coffee and snacks, we headed to the hotel.
-Jason dozed off again as I watched some Netflix, trying to keep my nerves in check.
+While Jason drove, I watched some Netflix, trying to keep my nerves in check.

 The hotel turned out to be more of a motel, old yet modern.
 Jason collapsed onto the bed the second we entered our room.
 I went out to the balcony to admire the night sky and get some fresh air.
 From there, I could see the parking lot.
 Four vehicles were parked: presumably the receptionist’s, the caretaker’s, our car, and a black sedan.
 My heart sank.
 It was the same car.